virsuryaircas/podpulse/README.md

 ## 📡 PodPulse - Pod Status Checker

-Legends presents the live status of your pods using a traffic-light-style 🚥:
+Its messaging format legends presents the live status of your pods using a traffic-light-style 🚥:

 - 🟢 **Green** – Healthy Pods
   - `Running`